Join Our Israel Trip! March 2021 Click To Learn More

-David gives us an important template to think about when it comes to working through the relational brokenness of your sins.
+David gives us a vital template to think about when it comes to working through the relational brokenness of your sins.
 When He thought about what was of first importance regarding his past actions, he did not begin with the horizontal works of reconciliation.
-After many months of rebellion, the Lord began a persevering process of bringing David to Himself.
+After many months of rebellion, the Lord started a persevering process of bringing David to Himself.

 Though a backward glance at David’s shameful activities saw a lot of sin that had strained and broken his most intimate relationships, the most pressing thing on David’s to-do list was a right heart before the Lord.
 He sat in the rubble of his blunders and begged God for clarity on where to begin fixing the past mistakes (Psalm 51:2, 7).

 God wanted a contrite heart because it would be David’s brokenness that would form the foundation upon which he could rebuild redemptive relationships.
 A genuinely repentant person is a broken and contrite person who has come to the end of himself (Luke 15:17), which is the beginning of God’s favor (James 4:6).

 David thoughts were less on what he could do to fix his past mistakes, and more on how he had sinned against God (Psalm 51:4).
 He was singing through quivering lips, “Nothing in my hand I bring; simply to Thy cross I cling.”

 He intuitively knew that the only thing that would please God (Hebrews 11:6) would be if he entirely rested in the works of someone else.
 David works ruined his family, and more self-reliant efforts would only make matters worse even if there were good intentions behind them (Isaiah 64:6).
 He needed a better move.
 Thus, he begged for God’s help.